 The Public Health Scholars Three-Year Program admits a limited number of students each year.
 Prospective students interested in joining the program should apply to AU and adhere to all application deadlines and requirements listed at Getting Started with AU Admissions.

-In addition to the AU application, applicants must complete the Public Health Scholars Program application (online form).
+In addition to the AU application, applicants must complete the Public Health Scholars Program application, which can be found on your Future Eagle Portal.

 Current AU students are not eligible to apply for admission into the Public Health Scholars Program, as the program is designed for incoming freshmen.